 All staff in school are there to ensure that your child is safe and happy in school.
 We have a positive behaviour strategy with clear rewards and consequences, we use PSHE/ Jigsaw activities to reinforce this.
 There are two Trauma and Mental Health Informed Practitioners (TMHIS) in school, Mrs Nancarrow and Mrs Hann.
-The DSL has completed Senior Mental Health Lead training, two members of staff are mental health first aiders, and two have received Emotional Literacy Support Assistant.
 All teachers are also trained in PRICE and TMHIS strategies and Emotion Coaching to ensure that all children receive appropriate support on all levels.